Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Experiments

-\textbf{Clients' Average Performance.} We make four observations from Tab.\ref{c-performance1_2}, and Tab.\ref{c-performance3} corresponding to three groups of experiments: \begin{itemize} \item For Top1 accuracy, ${Co\text{-}S}^2{P}$ achieve 11.1\%/8.8\%/10.1\% higher personalized submodel performance compared to the closest approach on three groups of experiments respectively.
+\textbf{Clients' Average Performance.} As shown in Tab.\ref{c-performance1_2} and Tab.\ref{c-performance3}, ${Co\text{-}S}^2{P}$ outperforms all baselines in terms of weighted average performance of the clients in three groups of experiments: (1) For \textit{Top1} accuracy, ${Co\text{-}S}^2{P}$ achieve 11.1\%/8.8\%/10.1\% higher personalized submodel performance compared to the closest approach on three groups of experiments respectively.
 For Top5 accuracy, ${Co\text{-}S}^2{P}$ improves 10.6\%/10.4\%/9.0\% respectively.
-For F1-score, ${Co\text{-}S}^2{P}$ improves 10.5\%/6.9\%/9.8\% respectively.
-These demonstrate that our framework obtain a better personalized mask for each client in resource-limited scenarios. \item Comparing the difference between global and local performance, ${Co\text{-}S}^2{P}$ has the closer performance gap than the federated resource-adaptive methods, demonstrating that the trainable mask better adapt to local data distribution in resource-limited scenarios. \item Comparing the difference between global and local performance, the $FedAvg+$ baselines have the closer performance gaps than the federated resource-adaptive methods, demonstrating that the former baselines primarily consider the local data distributions. \item Considering Top1 accuracy, ${Co\text{-}S}^2{P}$ achieves 5.1\%/3.1\%/4.4\% higher personalized model performance compared to the fully asynchronous methods on three groups of experiments respectively, which demonstrates that ${Co\text{-}S}^2{P}$ achieves a better balance between resource utilization and personalized submodel performance. \end{itemize}
+For \textit{F1-score}, ${Co\text{-}S}^2{P}$ improves 10.5\%/6.9\%/9.8\% respectively.
+These demonstrate that our framework obtain a better personalized mask for each client in resource-limited scenarios.
+(2) Comparing the difference between global and local performance, ${Co\text{-}S}^2{P}$ has closer gap than all baselines.
+This is because the trainable masks better adapt to local data distributions and the depth-pruned submodels in resource-limited clients.
+(3) Considering \textit{Top1} accuracy, ${Co\text{-}S}^2{P}$ achieves 18.7\%/16.3\%/20.1\% higher the average convergence performance of submodels compared to FedAsync+PLATON on three groups of experiments respectively, which demonstrates that the semi-asynchronous collaborative training framework ${Co\text{-}S}^2{P}$ effectively enables submodels to achieve a superior balance between resource efficiency and personalized performance.
+(4) $Co\text{-}S^2P$ achieves $11.6 \%/10.1 \%$/$14.7 \%$ higher the average convergence performance of submodels compared to PruneFL across three different experimental groups respectively.
+These results highlight that the trainable masks can better adapt to local distributions and improve performance.